tsgates/arch-wiki-markdown/wiki/Syslinux.md

 background picture has to have exactly the right resolution, however, as Syslinux will otherwise refuse to load the menu.

-> Auto Boot
+> Auto boot

-If you don't want to see the Syslinux menu at all, comment out all UI commands and make sure there is a DEFAULT set in your syslinux.cfg.
+If you do not want to see the Syslinux menu at all, comment out all UI commands and make sure there is a DEFAULT set in your syslinux.cfg.

+> Security

+Syslinux has two levels of bootloader security: a menu master password, and a per-menu-item password.
+In syslinux.cfg, use

+    MENU MASTER PASSWD passwd

+to set a master bootloader password, and

+    MENU PASSWD passwd

+within a LABEL block to password-protect individual boot items.

 > Chainloading

+Note:Syslinux BIOS cannot directly chainload files from other partitions, however chain.c32 can boot partition boot sector (VBR).

-If you want to chainload other operating systems (such as Windows) or boot loaders, copy (or symlink) the chain.c32 module to the Syslinux directory (for details, see the instructions in the previous section).
+If you want to chainload other operating systems (such as Windows) or boot loaders, copy the chain.c32 module to the Syslinux directory (for details, see the instructions in the previous section).
 Then create a section in the configuration file:

     /boot/syslinux/syslinux.cfg